guldkage/Pterodactyl-Installer/README.md

 There is a good chance that it will fail if it is not a fresh installation.
 The script must be run as root.

-If you find any errors, things you would like changed or queries for things in the future for this script, please write an "Issue".
 Read about [Pterodactyl](https://pterodactyl.io/) here.
 This script is not associated with the official Pterodactyl Project.

 # Features